Lubuntu vs Linux Mint XFCE: The Ultimate 2025 Performance Showdown

 Round 1: Idle RAM Usage

-After a fresh boot and letting the system settle for 2 minutes, here were the results from the htop
+After a fresh boot and letting the system settle for 2 minutes, here were the results from the htop command:

 - Lubuntu 24.04 LTS: ~380MB